-A sour-smelling dishcloth may be the last thing you want to use to wash your dishes -- after all, if it doesn't smell clean, it may be putting bacteria or germs into the dishwater and onto your dishes.
-If dishcloths smell dirty even when fresh out of the dryer, it may be time to adjust the way you wash and dry your kitchen linens.
+A sour-smelling dishcloth may be the last thing you want to use to wash your dishes—after all, if it doesn't smell clean, it may be putting bacteria or germs into the dishwater and onto your dishes.
+Dishcloths can smell sour when they're full of bacteria or lots of little food particles, which can happen even when you rinse them after each use.
+If dishcloths smell dirty no matter how many times you wash them, it may be time to adjust the way you wash and dry your kitchen linens.
 Frequent washing, with an occasional odor-removing substance such as vinegar, helps remove those foul smells.

 Causes of Deplorable Dishcloth Odors

-Wash kitchen dishcloths and hand towels in the hottest setting on your washing machine.
+Wash kitchen dishcloths and hand towels on the hottest setting on your washing machine.
 Hot water helps kill germs and bacteria trapped in the fabrics.
-Dry the items on a high-heat setting as well, making sure they are completely dry before putting them away.
+Some new washing machines have a sanitize setting that can also help get your kitchen linens clean and kill bacteria.
+Put the dishcloths in the dryer immediately as letting them sit in the washing machine while damp can cause more odors and mildew growth.
+Dry the items on a high-heat setting as well, making sure they're completely dry before putting them away.

 A dishcloth that has been wet and dried several times between washings may harbor bacteria that contributes to a less-than-fresh odor, even after you wash it.
 Sanitize those stinky dishcloths by washing them in hot water with your usual laundry detergent, along with 1 cup of bleach.
-If you're concerned about bleaching out some of the color on dyed dishcloths, use a color-safe bleach instead.
+Never combine bleach and vinegar as it can create a toxic gas that is dangerous to your health.
+If you're concerned about bleaching out some of the color on dyed dishcloths, use color-safe bleach instead of regular chlorine bleach.